 2. Can “opportunity” be negative?

-Usually, “opportunity” has a positive tone—it refers to favorable circumstances.
-However, sometimes people talk about “missed opportunities” or “lost opportunities,” which can carry a negative connotation.
+Usually, “opportunity” has a positive tone because it suggests favorable circumstances.
+However, people also use it in phrases like “missed opportunities” or “lost opportunities,” which can describe regret or unfavorable outcomes.

 3. Is “opportunity” a countable noun?